uday77u/PracticeAutomationExcercise/README.md

-# PracticeAutomationExcercise – Selenium Automation
+# Practice Automation Exercise

-This project is for learning and practice,and update my skills.Tasks involving end-to-end test automation of a sample web application using Java, Selenium WebDriver, and TestNG.
+This project is a Selenium-based test automation framework designed to automate test scenarios on the [Automation Practice](http://automationpractice.com/) demo website.
+It demonstrates the use of Selenium WebDriver, TestNG, and Java to automate UI workflows for learning and practice purposes.

+## 📌 Project Purpose

+This repository was created as part of self-learning and skill development in test automation.
+It simulates real-world test case implementations and follows basic automation best practices.

+---

-## 🔧 Tools Used
+## 🚀 Technologies Used

-- Java
+- **Java**
-- Selenium WebDriver
+- **Selenium WebDriver**
-- TestNG
+- **TestNG**
+- **Maven** (for build management)
+- **Git** (for version control)
-- Eclipse
+- **IDE**: IntelliJ IDEA or Eclipse

+---

-## 🧪 Features Covered
+## 🧪 Test Scenarios Covered

+- Navigate to homepage
+- Register a new user
+- Log in with valid credentials
+- Add item to cart
+- Checkout process
-- User login
+- Log out
-- Form filling and submission
-- Assertions and validation checks

-## 🚀 How to Run
-1. Clone the repo
-2. Import into Eclipse
-3. Run `testng.xml`

-## 👤 Author
-Udayashankar L K
+---

+## 📁 Project Structure